tgoldenberg/brn-gitbook/chapter_6_user_accounts_pt_2.md

 [Commit]() - Add autocomplete package and refactor LeftButton for navigation bar

-## 6.3 Using Location Autocomplete
+## 6.3 Using Google Places Autocomplete

 ```javascript
 ...